Chrysler Hemi engine: 5.7

-2009 5.7 revisions
+2009 VCT Revision

 Chrysler made various revisions to the 5.7 L for the 2009 model year.
-The first for all applications is what Chrysler calls Variable Camshaft Timing or VCT.
-VCT (which is essentially variable valve timing) uses an oil control valve that controls oil flow to a unique camshaft sprocket that contains a phasing device, which depending on the operation of the oil control valve either advances or retards camshaft timing.
+The first for all applications was what Chrysler called Variable Camshaft Timing or VCT.
+VCT (which is essentially variable valve timing) uses an oil control valve that controls oil flow to a unique camshaft sprocket that contains a phasing device, which depending on the operation of the oil control valve, either advances or retards camshaft timing.

-Cylinder heads have been revised to increase flow.
-Though the intake manifold has also been changed on all applications, it is however model specific.
-Dodge Ram, non-Hybrid Electric Vehicle (HEV) Chrysler Aspens, and non-HEV Dodge Durango utilize an active intake manifold with a short runner valve to optimize torque and horsepower.
-At lower engine rpm the valve is closed, resulting in improved low-end torque from the longer runners.
-At higher engine rpm the valve is opened, diverting the incoming air into the center of the manifold.
-The shorter runners result in improved horsepower.
-Passenger cars, Jeep vehicles, as well as HEV Chrysler Aspen and HEV Dodge Durango do not use this manifold; instead, these vehicles utilize a passive intake manifold, which does not have a short runner valve.
-Also, the new cylinder head came with different spark plugs seats: tapered seats was replaced with gasket seats.
-This change made it impossible to use the old OE Champion RE14MCC4, so the new spark plugs that came with 5.7 HEMI become NGK LZFR5C-11.
-Besides different seats, new spark plugs got increased gap from .039" (1.0 mm) to .043" (1.1 mm).
+Cylinder heads were revised to increase flow.
+Though the intake manifold was also changed on all applications, it was still model-specific.
+The Dodge Ram, non-Hybrid Electric Vehicle (HEV) Chrysler Aspens, and non-HEV Dodge Durango utilized an active intake manifold with a short runner valve to optimize torque and horsepower.
+At lower engine speeds, the valve was closed, resulting in improved low-end torque from the longer runners.
+At higher engine speeds, the valve was opened, diverting the incoming air into the center of the manifold.
+The shorter runners resulted in improved horsepower.
+Passenger cars, Jeep vehicles, as well as HEV Chrysler Aspen and HEV Dodge Durango did not use this manifold; instead, these vehicles utilized a passive intake manifold, which did not have a short runner valve.
+Also, the new cylinder head came with different spark plug seats: tapered seats were replaced with gasket seats.
+This change made it impossible to use the old OE Champion RE14MCC4, so the new spark plugs that came with 5.7 HEMI became NGK LZFR5C-11.
+Besides different seats, the spark plug gap grew from .039" (1.0 mm) to .043" (1.1 mm).

-Six-speed manual transmission and all Heavy Duty truck applications will differ by not having the Multi-Displacement System (MDS).
-The new version of the 5.7 L has five different camshaft profiles.
-All will have VCT.
+Engines mated to the six-speed manual transmission or used in the Ram Heavy Duty did not feature the Multi-Displacement System (MDS).
+The new version of the 5.7 L had five different camshaft profiles, all with VCT: